Will AI Replace...

 Judge?

-"AI can draft legal memos and research precedents, but good luck getting a defendant to accept a death sentence from ChatGPT wearing a robe."
+"AI can read every legal precedent ever written and never forget a rule, but good luck getting a defendant to accept sentencing from ChatGPT wearing a robe."

 ⏱ Timeline: 5+ years